s-mikkilineni/s-mikkilineni.github.io/_pages/about.md

-I'm a third-year Ph.D. student in communication in the [College of Communication & Information Sciences](https://cis.ua.edu) at [The University of Alabama](https://ua.edu).
+I'm a third-year Ph.D. candidate in communication in the [College of Communication & Information Sciences](https://cis.ua.edu) at [The University of Alabama](https://ua.edu).
 As a theoretically-driven scholar, my research examines the **psychological processes** underlying human interactions with **immersive media** (e.g., virtual/augmented reality) and **artificial intelligence** (e.g., AI chatbots/agents, algorithms).
 In my research, I adopt  theoretical insights from cognitive psychology, social psychology, and communication science.

 My research is interdisciplinary, spanning across entertainment, health, and risk/strategic communication, where I seek to explore how emerging media technologies affect human behavior and how we can strategically manipulate its use to improve society's physical, mental, and social well-being.